inkarkat/vim-SearchRepeat/README.md

     endif

-The third argument n specifies how the mappings deal with an optional [count] that is passed to the 'n' / 'N' commands:
+The third argument n specifies how the mappings deal with an optional [count] that is passed to the n / N commands:
     0: Doesn't handle count, single invocation only.
 No count is prepended to the search mapping, which is invoked only once.
 (But the count itself is still available through v:count.)